optimizely/scribe/content/stories/casestudy-template.md

 {% include "blockquote.html"
   {
     size: 'full',
-    quote: 'Maybe you'll want to use a block quote to describe just how painful their life was before Optimizely.',
+    quote: 'Maybe you’ll want to use a block quote to describe just how painful their life was before Optimizely.',
     attribution: 'Johnny Personalization, Head Honcho, Fortune XXX Company' }
 %}